FlaxEngine/FlaxDocs/manual/scripting/index.md

 Flax supports **Visual** scripting with fully-featured Editor tools for creating, using and debugging Visual Scripts.
 Visual Scripts can inherit from C++ or C# classes (eg. custom Actor or Script) to provide more logic and data.
 Visual Scripting is very light-weight and extensible solution for prototyping games especially boosting the rapid development.

 Visual Scripts can access to whole engine API and the game code.
 Visual Scripts can be created side-by-side with C# and C++ scripts to expose own functions/properties.
-Also, Visual Scripting doesn't requrie any additional tools nor compiler as it's hot-reloading in Editor without any processing to provide even more robust development.
+Also, Visual Scripting doesn't require any additional tools nor compiler as it's hot-reloading in Editor without any processing to provide even more robust development.

 To start visual scripting see the related documentation [here](visual/index.md).